enaburekhan/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
-In this project, the student builds a Tic Tac Toe game.
-The main goal is to put into practice the main concepts of Object Oriented Programming.
-Particularly, classes and access to their attributes.
+In this project setup.
+The main goal is to create two main directories:
-And we add lib folder which contains .gitkeep file  - for the game logic.
+- lib- for the game logic then add the .gitkeep file since the directory is empty
+- bin- with the executable file called main

 # Milestone 1: Project setup

+- lib
 - bin
-- lib
 - main

 ## Built With